srgpsk/blog/content/posts/monitor-hotplugging-on-ubuntu.md

 **Key moments**
 - "@" at the end of the name
 - `Type=oneshot` instead of "simple", there is slight difference- Lack of [Install] section.
-At this point we don't really need it, since systemd service will be invoked by udev directly, I think it's called "static" service in their terminology, but I could be mistaked.
+At this point we don't really need it, since systemd service will be invoked by udev directly, I think it's called "static" service in their terminology, but I could be mistaken.
 We likely will need "install" section as you see later.

 `on-external-display-connection.sh` is the same